 What has been common practice in public buildings for years is also casting its shadow in shipping: deviating information in Inventory of Hazardous Materials (IHMs) and their influence on the property value.
 This is generally interesting with regard to financing, but takes on a completely different dimension when it comes to ship sales.

-In case of existing ships, the development of the IHM by so-called IHM experts must be considered.
-For cost reasons, many IHM experts have selected laboratories for sample analysis that have not used the required methods (prices for these vary by a factor of 5).
-What was sampled and what substance was checked for, or what estimates and PCHM classifications (“potentially containing hazardous materials”) were made.
+For existing vessels, it is important to consider the preparation of the IHM by so-called IHM experts.
+For cost reasons, many IHM experts have opted for assessments instead of samples, with far-reaching consequences and costs for the owner, or have used laboratories for sample analysis that did not apply the required methods (prices for this vary by a factor of five).
+What was sampled and tested for which substance, and what assessments and PCHM ("potentially containing hazardous materials") classifications were performed?
 What consequences does this have for everyday life on board and safety measures for the crew?
+Were decontamination measures (or were they) even necessary?

-Most IHMs were not ordered based on the quality or experience of the IHM expert.
-Even IHM certifications have so far not contributed to quality assurance.
+Most IHMs were commissioned without considering the quality or experience of the IHM expert or the laboratory used.
+IHM certifications also do not contribute to quality assurance.

-The same problem occurs with the required IHM maintenance.
-After requests for IHM development for the existing fleet collapsed after 2020 as expected, many of the IHM experts now offer IHM maintenance as a service.
-However, this must be done according to fundamentally different principles.
-The result is that not only wrong or inefficient “services” are available, but that even originally high-quality IHMs become intransparent and thus useless over time.
+The same problem arises with the required IHM maintenance.
+After the expected decline in demand for IHM creation in the operating fleet after 2020, many IHM experts now offer IHM maintenance as a service.
+However, this must be carried out according to fundamentally different principles.
+The result is that not only are incorrect or inefficient "services" offered, but that even initially high-quality IHMs become opaque and thus useless over time.

-IHMs for new builds and IHM maintenance is based on declarations from suppliers or manufacturers.
-They must request the relevant information from their own supply chain.
-Has this been done and was the necessary care taken, or were the declarations generated on the basis of "empirical values and estimates" or even an internet-based converter?
-It must be noted that false declarations by suppliers falsify the IHMs and that the supplier has to assume liability.
+New IHMs and IHM maintenance must be based solely on declarations from suppliers or manufacturers.
+These manufacturers must request corresponding information from their own supply chain.
+Has this been done, and was the necessary due diligence exercised, or were the declarations generated based on "empirical values and estimates," by signing a zero-level declaration pre-filled by the "service provider," or even using an internet-based converter?
+It should be noted that false declarations from suppliers falsify the IHMs, and the supplier is responsible for this.

-What are the risks if the required certified and maintained IHM is controlled in an EU port?
-How accurate is the IHM handed over to the new owner with the ship?
-How does incorrect information affect the ship's value?
+What risks exist when the required certified and maintained IHM is inspected in a port?
+How accurate is the IHM that is handed over to the new owner with the ship?
+What impact does incorrect information have on the ship's value, and what recourse claims are possible?

 In short, is the IHM compliant or was the famous "pig in a poke" bought?
 As a publicly appointed and sworn expert "IHM - Hazardous Substance Data for Ships", I can clarify these and other questions for you.